All Posts By

 Hybrid voting is a method of casting ballots that offers a combination of traditional in-person voting and digital online voting.
 With this system, voters have the flexibility to pick their preferred voting option, whether it be in-person or electronically.
 This allows for a more inclusive and accommodating way to vote.

+Hybrid voting is particularly useful in situations where community participation is low, or you are voting on important matters.
 In such cases, every vote counts and you want to make it easy for all members of your community to cast their vote.
 If you hold a hybrid meeting, hybrid voting system provides accurate vote tallies, ensuring that all voices are heard.

 Looking to learn more about hybrid meetings?
 Watch this video: